nabetse00/ba4f/README.md

 Started; execute `algokit sandbox status` to check the status.
 ```

-Then install additional requirement in your venv
+Then install additional requirement in your python venv

 ```console
 pip install -r .\requirements.txt